sinsunsan/archiref_wiki/Debug-technics.md

 * **debug an auto complete**
 An autocomplete don't retrieve node's title we expected, just change it to select list to see what's are available choices

+* **debug the creation of a db schema**
+The schema is installed only for the first installation of a module.
+So If it does'nt pass the first time, it's necessary to disable + install the module And then reinstall it.
+A trick could be to call drupal_install_schema function from a hook init so you can debug database installation without doing those boring steps